owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

 Testing the configuration
 -------------------------

-In this version we introduced the **Test Configuration** button on the bottom of the LDAP settings section.
-It will always check the values as currently given in the input fields.
+The **Test Configuration** button on the bottom of the LDAP settings section will always check the values as currently given in the input fields.
 You do not need to save before testing.
 By clicking on the button, ownCloud will try to bind to the ownCloud server with the settings currently given in the input fields.
 The response will look like this: